 flexible/stretchy, waterproof ...

-(though car tyres are still made of natural rubber),
+(though car tyres are still made of natural rubber and other materials),

 insulating thinsulate can replace wool,